 You can take the SAT as many times as you want, but most students take the test 2 or 3 times.
-We recommend taking the PSAT or a practice test your sophomore and Junior year; and take the official SAT in spring or winter of junior year.
+We recommend taking the PSAT or a practice test your sophomore and Junior year; and take the official SAT in the spring or winter of junior year.
 If you are unhappy with your score, that leaves you time to prep and take it again before application deadlines.
-Your scores are good for 5 years.

 What is the difference between ACT and SAT?

 Both the SAT and the ACT are accepted at all major colleges and universities.
 Therefore, it’s up to you which test you take; you can also choose to take both if you want.
 The ACT also includes a Science section which is not part of the SAT test.
 To find out which is right for you, try a free SAT vs ACT Practice Test.